jamie/buttonshy-rules/src/index.md

 ### Board Game of the Month Club releases

 Kickstarter'ed, will be in a future month
-- Shallow Regrets
-- Shallow Regrets: Lingering Remorse
-- Shallow Regrets: The Fisher & The Frod
-- Converge: Bastions of Tradition
-- Converge: Keepers of Order
-- Lands of Amazement

 Non-Club 2025
 - A Nice Cuppa: Pets